HowToSandbox/How_To_Contribute/README.md

 fmorales@francesmorales.com

 # Are you accepting New Projects?
 Absolutly!
 Bring it, Ninja Space Wizard!
-We want people to be able to google HowToNoun  Make it a thing!
+We want people to be able to google HowToNoun.
+Make it a thing!

 # Are you accepting pull requests for existing projects?
 Of cource!
 Write tests.
 Make sure the Shippable build is green, then submit your request.